lists: list comprehensions

 the test passes

 • I wrote the same condition in the test 3 times.
-I add a function for it
+I add a function to remove the duplication

 import unittest